Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 abundance in the Northern counties in Utah compared to the Southern counties.
 Each analysis conducted showed that there is not a significant difference between the mean abundance measurements and that a non-significant conclusion can be drawn.
-There is however a slight favor for the Northern direction, just not enough difference to be significant.
-The Northern counties were found to have a non-statistically significantly higher number of observations compared to the Southern counties in Utah.
+There is no favor for the Northern direction.
+The Northern counties were not found to have a statistically significantly higher number of observations compared to the Southern counties in Utah.

 There were many limitations that occurred during this experiment.
 This data was collected from various locations in Utah, but the exact